mbrav/nuttertools/README.md

-  proxy-police      Proxy tool for spoofing red light activity rat               A program that will rat on all files you pass to it russian-roulette  Famous Russian gun game that blows brains help              Print this message or the help of the given subcommand(s)
+  proxy-police      Proxy tool for spoofing red light activity rat               A program that will rat on all files you pass to it russian-roulette  Famous Russian gun game that blows brains sha1-crack        Your trusted SHA1 cracking dealer on the block help              Print this message or the help of the given subcommand(s)

 Options: